ocramz/twelve/README.md

 ## Why, in full

 Modern websites tend to accrete large amounts of CSS annotations around their HTML tags, and a module system can help in writing easily maintainable websites from reasonably-sized components.

+In addition, many website build tools and templating languages try to do too much or to impose many design constraints upon the user. `twelve` aims to help without getting in the way.

 ## Installation